microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 The `-Option` parameter allows us to specify a specific YAML configuration file to use.

-For this example we ran these commands:
+For this example, we ran these commands:

 ```powershell
 # Read resources in from file